Hanna-43-Zhao/Hana-Portfolio/final-project-part-one.md

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used ChatGPT as supportive tool.
+Specifically, I asked for help with refining some of the wording, grammer and generating one example heatmap as a temporary sketch to illustrate an idea.